See more article icon.

 • Durability: Enhanced midsole, rubberized anti-abrasion synthetic material, reduced seams, recessed triple-stitched uppers and molded toe cap

-• Internal Drainage: Water flows through internal channels then out midsole ports, removing excess water and weight
+• Internal drainage: Water flows through internal channels then out midsole ports, removing excess water and weight

 • Warranty information: Korkers warranty